 This is the most secure method for authenticating resources running inside GCP, such as a Compute Engine instance or Cloud Build job.
 You attach a service account to the resource, and Terraform assumes that service account's permissions automatically.

-Storage Object Admin role is a common choice.Terraform's design prevents you from using variables directly inside the backend block.
-However, you can leave out sensitive or environment-specific information and supply it at runtime using a backend configuration file or command-line flags with terraform init.
+Storage Object Admin role is a common choice.Terraform won't let you use variables directly inside the backend block.
+But you can leave out sensitive or environment-specific values and supply them at runtime with a backend configuration file or command-line flags on terraform init.

 Example using a file: